slimphp/PHP-View/README.md

 ## PHP Renderer

-This is a Slim Framework view renderer for rendering PHP view scripts into a PSR-7 Response object.
+This is a renderer for rendering PHP view scripts into a PSR-7 Response object.
+It works well with Slim Framework 3.

 ## Usage